-Causes a SHOW JOB display for the job you want to remove, then asks if you really want to remove the job just displayed.
+Causes a SHOW JOB display for the job you want to remove, then asks if you really want to remove the job just displayed. /CONFIRM is the default.

-Synonym for the /[NO]CONFIRM qualifier.
+Synonym for the /[NO]CONFIRM qualifier. /QUERY is the default.

 13.8.8 SET JOB Command